-A sustained presence on the International Space Station, Future Space Exploration Vehicles and Planetary Outposts require new technologies to provide food, water and keeping astronauts healthy and fit.
-Before use in space, these technologies are tested under extreme conditions – such as the new methods in farming being tested aboard the EDEN ISS.
+A sustained presence on the International Space Station, Future Space Exploration Vehicles and Planetary Outposts requires new technologies to provide astronauts with food, water, and a means to keep fit.
+These technologies are tested under extreme conditions before being used in space – such as the new methods in farming being tested aboard the EDEN ISS.

 The recent harvest provided the crew the first salad in months.

 As part of our relationship with the Life Sciences Labs at NASA, we are looking at how plants can be grown more efficiently and how to better harvest their nutrients.

 My mother used to tell me: “We cook vegetables to taste better, but it’s the raw vegetables that have the most nutrients.”